kyle95wm/srt-to-audition/README.md

 This script, `srt_to_audition.py`, converts SRT subtitle files into CSV format compatible with Adobe Audition's markers.
 It uses the video file's frame rate to ensure accurate synchronization of markers.

+This script is intended to be used in the realm of Audio Decription mixing, where the SRT file is the AD script.
+The video file is used in order to properly align the AD cues along the timeline.
+Feel free to adapt this script for your purposes.

 ## Prerequisites

 - Python 3.x: Ensure Python is installed on your system.